 Sometimes I see a movie and I just can’t keep my mouth shut.
-Such is the case with Leave No Trace– the gorgeous, quiet film by Debra Granik (based on the novel My Abandonment by Peter Rock).
+Such is the case with Leave No Trace – the gorgeous, quiet film by Debra Granik (based on the novel My Abandonment by Peter Rock).
 It debuted to rave reviews and is Granik’s follow-up to the Oscar-nominated Winter’s Bone.

 I was excited to see this film – the lush scenery of the local Portland parks called to me, and I was curious how my hometown was going to represent.
 As expected, the cinematography is stunning, and I was suitably embarrassed that such riches exist in my backyard that I have yet to take full advantage of.
 No wonder everyone is moving to Oregon – it’s freaking awesome!
-However, despite the stellar reviews, I had a deep problem with the movie – so much so that I was compelled to pen a rebuttal.
-Below are my thoughts.

 The plot revolves closely around the unshakeable father/daughter bond of Will (Ben Foster) and Tom (Thomasin McKenzie), who live off the grid in Forest Park.
 Will, a war veteran who suffers from PTSD, cannot stand much human contact, and has raised Tom the only way he knows how – completely alone.
 (Tom’s mother is briefly alluded to – she’s passed away, but it is not mentioned how.)
-The movie opens in near silence as we watch the duo seamlessly do chores around their tiny campsite, making their connection clear from the outset.
+The movie opens in near silence as we watch the duo seamlessly do chores around their tiny campsite, making their connection clear from the outset

 Along the way, there are glimpses that Tom has begun to long for more.
 There’s a small, touching scene when she finds a simple necklace (a silver seahorse on a black cord) on a trail and asks Will, “Can I keep it if it’s still here when we get back?”
 He agrees, and she tries to bury it under some bark.
 He catches her and makes her leave it out in plain sight.
-It’s a moment that highlights their honesty and commitment to simple living, but it’s also a glimmer into the desire for material possessions.
+It’s a moment that highlights their honesty and commitment to simple living, but it’s also a glimmer into the longing of material possessions.
 She has so little, and she just wants this one thing – the longing is stark.
 (Happily, the necklace is later shown around her neck.
 Girlfriend deserves some bling!)

 When Will and Tom finally get caught and are forced to leave the park, they luck into a plush housing situation, thanks to a dedicated case worker and the kindness of a stranger who’s willing to provide them a home in exchange for labor on his Christmas Tree farm.
 The house is lovely and spacious, but for Will it might as well be a straitjacket.
 His misery is palpable as he sits on the edge of his bed – what should be a relief is clearly worse for him than his tent.
 However, this is where Tom begins to blossom –she’s exposed to societal norms for the first time, and she likes it.